Gabriella and a group of kids playing with bubbles.

 Emotional Well-Being

-Supporting children’s emotional well-being through research-based resources for the whole family.
+Supporting children’s holistic emotional well-being through research-based resources for the whole family.

-The youngest children are often overlooked in discussions about mental health — but there’s growing evidence that young children are struggling, now more than ever.
+The youngest children are often overlooked in discussions about mental health — but there is ample evidence that young children are struggling.

 That’s why we’re redoubling our efforts to address the emotional well-being of all young children and their families, with new resources that celebrate joyful everyday moments, teach children the skills they need to understand and express their feelings, and help parents and community providers recognize the signs of more serious mental health challenges.
 Our beloved characters make this topic approachable in the way that only Sesame can.